Whether you’ve picked up a Joe Pickett book or a Cody Hoyt novel, you’ve found your way here looking for a list of C.J. Box books in order.

 Joe Pickett Books in Order

-However, he keeps faithful to himself and his family throughout it all.
-Even though seeking justice will bring the community, state, and his superiors down on his head, he simply can’t help it.
+Over the course of this series Joe Pickett has grown up and done things he regrets.
+However, he always stays faithful to himself and his family throughout it all.
+Even though his pursuit of justice will bring the community, state, and his superiors down on his head, he simply can’t help it.

 - Open Season (2001)